Shard-Labs/PoLido-docs/docs/guides/node-operators.md

 After the voting process is over, the DAO will create a new operator for you by calling `addOperator`  (Shard Labs owns the private key with DAO role during testnet phase).

 Next thing to do is to approve your NFT staking token to the newly created Operator.
-Call `getOwnerValidatorProxy` function by interacting with the NodeOperatorRegistry to retrieve the address of the ValidatorProxy that was created.
+Call `getNodeOperator` function by interacting with the NodeOperatorRegistry to retrieve the address of the ValidatorProxy that was created.
 You will need to approve the NFT token to the retrieved address.
 After you've approved the token, call the `joinOperator` function.
 That's it!
 You are now a part of the Lido for Polygon system!

 Guide:
-1. Approving the NFT token to ValidatorProxy
+1. Fetching the address of the validator proxy

    Visit https://remix.ethereum.org/, and create a new contract with an arbitrary name.